Unlike typical scenario or what-if analyses that allow you to analyze the impact of changing one input variable at a time, Monte Carlo

 Probability distributions

 There are few probability distributions that are used frequently in the business world.
-Many times a normal distribution (also known as bell curve) is a good representation
+Many times a normal distribution (also known as the bell curve) is a good

-of a business situation.
+representation of the business situation.
 The normal distribution is symmetrical around the mean with open tails on both ends (see left chart below).
+Each distribution

-range.
-In this case the uniform distribution should be used.
+occurrence across that range.
+In this case the uniform distribution should be used (see middle chart below).
+Its parameters are the minimum and

 A distribution that is skewed to one side may be appropriate in other cases.
 Unit sales of new products in a ROI analysis, for example, most likely won't be negative.

-skewed distribution could be used.
-The triangular distribution is such a distribution and in this example its minimum could be set at zero to avoid
+could be used.
+The triangular distribution could be used and defined as skewed distribution.
+In this example, its minimum could be set at zero to avoid negative unit sales

 Simulation and results visualization